juttle/juttle/README.md

-Note that most of these examples use Juttle in conjunction with external systems using [adapters](#adapters) and/or depend on visualizations from an environment like [outrigger](#outrigger) so they are meant to be illustrative and not necessarily functional out of the box.
+Note that most of these examples use Juttle in conjunction with external systems using [adapters](#adapters) and/or depend on visualizations from an environment like [Juttle Engine](#juttle-engine) so they are meant to be illustrative and not necessarily functional out of the box.

-For more end-to-end examples of juttle usage, see the [outrigger examples](https://github.com/juttle/outrigger/tree/master/examples).
+For more end-to-end examples of juttle usage, see the [Juttle Engine examples](https://github.com/juttle/juttle-engine/tree/master/examples).

 ### Hello world